Quick Start Guide

 Using the Files tab:

-- Click the Files tab in the left sidebar.
+- Click the Files tab in the upper navigation bar.

 - Give it a name and start writing.
 Atlas uses standard markdown — headings with